This checklist will help you:

 Our recommended and preferred method, we don’t install Google Analytics without Google Tag Manager, unless there’s a technical barrier.
 Read more about the benefits of Tag Management.

-Install Google Analytics within Google Tag Manager Google has provided a Google Analytics in Tag Manager setup guide and has an Analytics Academy course.
+Install Google Analytics within Google Tag Manager Google has provided a Google Analytics in Tag Manager setup guide.
 If you are interested in hands-on instruction, perhaps this course might be of interest to you.

 Check that data is being collected.
 Look at reports in Google Analytics by logging into Google Analytics.
 In the Home tab, click on the hyperlink containing your Google Analytics account number (starts with ‘UA’) and your website URL.
 Look at your Real time Reports, which show data immediately